riggerthegeek/steeplejack/docs/dependency-injection/intro.md

 These dependencies are always registered:

  - `$config`: this is the main config object which is resolved from the environment variable and command line arguments.
+ - `$injector`: this is the dependency injector container.
+This is defined in [Injector](../api/lib/injector.md) and for dynamically declaring dependencies.
  - `$output`: the is the function that you can use to output to the web.
 This is defined in [Server.outputHandler](../api/lib/server.md)